 And meanwhile we see online the tired old debates and arguments about the environment in which they are used, with words like ‘factory’, ‘battery’, ‘free-range’, cage free’, ‘enriched cages’ and ‘backyard’ being bandied about.
 Yes, sure, some environments in which hens are used for their eggs may seem ‘better’ than other environments.
 Sadly, however, the vast majority of even those who profess to care about other animals seem unaware of the fact that our true crime against this species has nothing to do with the environment in which we use them.
 Our crime is bred into their very bones, into their flesh; into reproductive systems genetically programmed to hyperactivity until their bodies self-destruct.

-Those who rescue hens from the burden that egg laying imposes on their tiny bodies, who provide sanctuary from a world that sees them only in terms of what can be taken from them, struggle to source hormonal implants and veterinary staff to conduct the necessary surgery, doing all they can to delay the inevitable but even so, an elderly and healthy egg-laying hen is an oxymoron.
+Those who rescue hens from the burden that egg laying imposes on their tiny bodies, who provide sanctuary from a world that sees them only in terms of what can be taken from them, often struggle to source hormonal implants and veterinary staff to conduct the necessary surgery, or else feed all their eggs back to the hens to replace lost nutrients, doing all they can to delay the inevitable.
+Even so, an elderly and healthy egg-laying hen is an oxymoron.

 As for other species, breeds have been manipulated in ways that would inevitably shorten their lives were it not for the fact that the sole reason for their existence is to maximise what we can take from them in their youth before subsequently slaughtering them.
 Our meddling has left many, if not most, with no environmental niche for them to occupy outside of the hells, torture chambers and prisons of our agricultural nightmare.